philtelco/philtelco.github.io/index.md

 PhilTel is looking to install new (to us) payphones within the city of Philadelphia.
 Any payphone installed will be completely free-to-use, allowing the user to place calls within North America.
 Additionally, we would like to provide various experiences and services through the phones; these could be as simple as voicemail, fun as a phone number that randomly calls other payphones, or as complex as an integration with phone collectors' networks to allow [phone-phreaking](https://en.wikipedia.org/wiki/Phreaking){:target="_blank"} and exploration!

-Want to know how we are building the network?
-Check out the [about](../about) page!

-PhilTel is funded 100% by donations.
-We collect no data from users and have no record or insight into the contents of calls.
-We may have phone numbers dialed kept in logs temporarily for debugging purposes, but they are cycled out and not kept long-term.

 PhilTel was founded in June 2022 and was inspired by [Futel](http://futel.net/){:target="_blank"}.

 **Our first payphone will be installed at [Iffy Books](https://iffybooks.net){:target="_blank"} on December 17th!
 See the event page [here](https://iffybooks.net/event/philtel-free-payphone/){:target="_blank"}!**